-People- related risk SES is competing for talent with large and well-known companies.
+External threat risk Like other satellite operators, SES is vulnerable to the risk of terrorist acts, sabotage, piracy, attack by anti-satell devices, jamming, unintentional interference and natural disaster.
+Such external threats may lead to a temporary permanent interruption in service and / or the loss of customers.
+Any such act or event could have a potentially significal adverse effect on SES' business, financial situation and results.
+Cyber risk SES' operations may be subject to hacking, malware and other forms of cyber-attack.
+Due to the fast-moving pace of new hacking techniques, the high sophistication of certain attackers and an increasingly hostile cyber-attack environment, it may be difficult to detect, determine the scope of, contain and remediate every such event.
+Any inability to prevent or to detect the occurrence of cyber-attacks in a timely manner could result in a disruption of services or malfunctions, loss of customers, inadvertent violations of data protection, export control and other relevant laws, damage to SES' reputation, or damage to SES' properties, equipment and data.
+Such event could result in large expenditures necessary to repair or replace such networks or information systems or to protect them from similar events.
+Any of the above acts could have a potentially significant adverse effect on SES' business, financial situation and results.
+SES has protections in place to help protect its networks and continues to work to implement additional protective measures intended to limit the risks associated with such attacks.
+People-related risk SES is competing for talent with large and well-known companies.
 In the context of low unemployment rates and a shortage of qualified candidates, SES may have difficulties in finding and onboarding diverse and competent talent with the required capabilities.
 SES attempts to mitigate this risk through the creation of a dedicated Talent Acquisition function, to enhance the sourcing of high-quality candidates, improve the applicant experience, and network more effectively with partners, as well as strengthening our Employer Brand.
 If SES is unable to source, onboard, energise and retain key talent, this could have a negative impact on SES' business, financial situation and results.
 Unforeseen high impact risk SES' operations may be subject to unforeseen events that are both improbable and have a high impact.
 Due to the unforeseen nature of the event, it is difficult to manage the impact of such events or predict the nature or extent of the damage.
 Such unforeseen events may have a significant negative impact on SES' business, financial situation and results.
 Global pandemic risk SES is subject to the risk of a global pandemic such as COVID-19.
-A pandemic may result in a countries adopting restrictive measures.
-Following the COVID-19 outbreak in early 2020, SES enacted procedures and measures to effectively respond to the health risks and to secure business continuity under the pandemic situation > see section Internal Control Procedure for further details.
+A pandemic may result in countries adopting restrictive measures.
+Following the COVID-19 outbreak in early 2020, SES enacted procedures and measures to effectively respond to the health risks and to secure business continuity under the pandemic situation [also see section on Internal Control Procedures for further details].
 A resurgence of COVID-19 or appearance of a similar pandemic could affect various areas of SES' business including procurement and launch of new satellites, entry into service of new satellites, procurement of ground infrastructure and provision of services to customers.
 In addition, sales to existing and new customers could be impacted due to decrease in demand for capacity in certain areas and operational and financial difficulties that some customers may find themselves in.
 Failure to adequately respond to the effects of a global pandemic thus may have a significant impact on SES' business, operations and financial results.